Rotatable Antenna Aided Mixed Near-Field and Far-Field Communications in the Upper Mid-Band: Interference Analysis and Joint Optimization: Introduction

-To fully exploit the six-dimensional (6D) spatial DoFs, the concept of the 6D movable antenna (MA) has recently been introduced, allowing flexible adjustment of both the three-dimensional (3D) position and 3D rotation of antennas/arrays \cite{shao6d,shao20246d,10883029,10945745}.
-Although this additional flexibility significantly enhances adaptability to the wireless environment, it also incurs substantial design complexity and implementation cost due to the intricate mechanical constraints associated with antenna movements.
-To alleviate these challenges, rotatable antennas (RAs) have been proposed as a simplified and cost-effective implementation of 6DMA \cite{wu2024modeling,zheng2025rotatable,xie2025thz,dai2025rotatable,zhou2025rotatable,10960698}.
-RAs can be considered as a special case of 6DMA by maintaining fixed antenna positions while allowing antenna rotation.
-However, RAs greatly reduce hardware complexity yet still offer the capability to reshape radiation patterns and enable flexible coverage.
+To fully exploit the six-dimensional (6D) spatial DoFs, the concept of 6D movable antennas (6DMAs) has recently been introduced, allowing flexible adjustment of both the three-dimensional (3D) position and 3D rotation of antennas/arrays \cite{shao6d,shao20246d,10883029,10945745}.
+Although this additional flexibility significantly enhances adaptability to the wireless environment, it also incurs substantial design complexity and implementation cost due to the intricate mechanical constraints associated with antenna movement.
+To alleviate these challenges, rotatable antennas (RAs) have been proposed as a simplified and cost-effective 6DMA implementation \cite{zheng2025rotatableM,zheng2025rotatable,xie2025thz,dai2025rotatable,zhou2025rotatable,10960698}.
+RAs can be considered as a special case of 6DMAs, maintaining fixed antenna positions while allowing antenna rotation.
+Accordingly, RAs greatly reduce hardware complexity yet still offer the capability to reshape radiation patterns and enable flexible coverage.
 Initial studies have explored the integration of RAs into various wireless systems.
 For instance, in \cite{zheng2025rotatable}, a new RA model was proposed to enhance the communication performance by independently adjusting each antenna’s boresight direction to achieve a desired array gain pattern.
-Later on, in \cite{xie2025thz}, RAs were integrated into the THz wideband systems to mitigate the beam-squint effects, capitalizing on the absence of beam squint along the boresight direction.
-Furthermore, the application of RAs in emerging communication scenarios has attracted significant interest.
-For example, in \cite{dai2025rotatable}, RAs are utilized to secure information transmission between a BS and a legitimate user against multiple eavesdroppers, while \cite{zhou2025rotatable} and \cite{10960698} leveraged RAs to enhance ISAC performance in both single-BS and cooperative BS scenarios.
-Despite these advances, the potential of RAs in mixed-field communication systems remains largely unexplored, particularly regarding their ability to mitigate the unique interference challenges inherent to mixed-field scenarios.
+In addition, \cite{dai2025rotatable} employs RAs to enable secure data transmission between a BS and a legitimate user in the presence of multiple eavesdroppers, while the authors in \cite{zhou2025rotatable} and \cite{10960698} optimize the orientation of RA array to enhance ISAC performance in single-BS and cooperative BS scenarios, respectively.
+Despite these advances, the potential of RAs in mixed-field communication systems remains largely unexplored, and their ability to tackle the unique interference challenges inherent to mixed-field scenarios has not been thoroughly studied yet.
+Moreover, the existing literature on RAs mainly focuses on optimizing rotation angles either element-wise or array-wise, which fails to strike a balance between design flexibility and practical implementability.
+This limitation calls for a more flexible architecture that can better navigate this trade-off.